 Historically hay meadows were a vital source of animal fodder which is used to help feed farm animals through the winter.
 The wildflower meadows of Swaledale and other similar dales have been in existence for centuries.
 However modern farming practices have drastically changed the farming landscape.
 As a result hay meadows are no longer as important as they once were.
-Nowadays the fields are harvested much more often during the growing season to produce sileage, not hay.
+Nowadays the fields are harvested much more often during the growing season to produce silage, not hay.

 Wildflower meadow management

 A mature hay meadow takes many years to create, to allow the variety of flora to become established.
 The process follows an annual cycle.